lsst-dm/dm_dev_guide/services/lsst-login.rst

    **Kerberos Tickets Expire**

-   - Your Kerberos ticket on your local machine will expire (generally 25 hours after inititally granted) and need to be renewed, which you can do with ``kinit -R``.
+   - Your Kerberos ticket on your local machine will expire (by default 10 hours but up to 25 hours after initially granted with the ``-l`` option shown above) and need to be renewed, which you can do with ``kinit -R``.
    - If your local ticket expires before you renew it, you will have to ``kinit`` (and authenticate with your password) to create a new ticket.